 - Class teachers have overall responsibility for the welfare of the children in their class.
 They are supported in this role by the Senior leadership team and the SENDCo (Special Educational Needs and Disabilities Co-ordinator), Mrs M White. - Class teachers are supported in the classroom by teaching assistants who can support individuals and groups of children to access the curriculum.
 Teaching assistants also lead catch up interventions in reading, writing and mathematics. - Teaching some subjects in ability groups means that children can be taught according to their learning needs.
-It also means that children with learning difficulties can be taught in smaller groups. - The school have reduced class sizes to ensure that SEND receive more teacher intervention and have the opportunity to access quality first teaching. - The school employs a counsellor who works with individual pupils and their families. - The school employs an educational psychologist to work 12 days a year to support the school in assessing education needs and recommending strategies. - The school employs two thrive trained ambassadors to deliver bespoke SEMH support to children on a 1:1 basis and in focus groups. - The school can call on specialised support from a number of external services, including; - School medical service (school nurses and health visitors) - Educational psychologist - Specialist teaching service - Speech and language therapy - Sensory impairment services - Learning and behaviour support bases - Redcar and Cleveland inclusion Team - Child and Adolescent Mental Health Service (CAMHS) - Visually Impaired Unit - Hearing Impaired Unit - Occupational Therapy - Social Services - School Nursing Service
+It also means that children with learning difficulties can be taught in smaller groups. - The school have reduced class sizes to ensure that SEND receive more teacher intervention and have the opportunity to access quality first teaching. - The school employs a counsellor who works with individual pupils and their families. - The school employs an educational psychologist to work 6 days a year to support the school in assessing education needs and recommending strategies.

+- The school employs two thrive trained ambassadors to deliver bespoke SEMH support to children on a 1:1 basis and in focus groups. - The school employ a Family Support practitioner Lauren Ramsey.
+She is able to offer support to our families within their home and children within the school setting.